The construction of the Second Avenue subway on the Upper East Side has been an epic odyssey.

 A major goal for the MTA in creating the Second Avenue subway was to ease ridership pressure on the Lexington Avenue route, which previously carried 1.3 million riders daily.

 The MTA anticipated the first phase of the new subway route would be used by 200,000 people each weekday.
+It expects the phase two extension to add 100,000 new riders to the Second Avenue line.

 The Upper East Side once had two other subway routes on Second and Third avenues, but the noisy elevated tracks were torn down to improve real estate values.